davesag/competing-services-example/README.md

 npm install
 ```

-### To Start the queue server for integration testing.
+### To Start the queue server for integration testing

 ```sh
 docker-compose up -d